greyhoundforty/IBM-Cloud-Ansible/README.md

  - A set of tasks to run against the hosts (What)
  - Logic to determine which tasks need to be run on which hosts (When)

-### Variables and Facts
+### Variables
-With Ansible you can create, retrieve, or discover certain variables containing information about your remote systems or about Ansible itself.

- - [Variables](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html): Ansible uses variables to manage differences between systems.
+Ansible uses [Variables](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html) to manage differences between systems.
 You can define these variables in your playbooks, in your inventory, in re-usable files or roles, or at the command line.
+They can then be used by playbooks, for loops, and conditional `when` statements.

 In this example we are providing Variables at the playbook level.
 We are explicitally setting 2 of the variables, and using Ansibles built in ability to lookup Environmental Variables for our API Key variable.